Last updated Monday 4 March 2019

 The long term mission of the Consortium is envisioned to involve collaborative efforts at various sites across the region between small fruit growers and grower organizations, industries and service organizations allied with and/or serving small fruit growers, agricultural extension programs and research stations working together to enhance the development of the small fruit industries in the region.

 The Consortium is administered by a Steering Committee involving one administrator, two faculty members and one small fruit grower organization officer or grower representative from each state involved.
-The administrators on the Steering Committee also make up the Executive Committee of the Consortium.
-The chair of the Steering Committee is a faculty member from one of the member institutions.
+The coordinator and chair of the Steering Committee is a faculty member from one of the member institutions.
 The current chair is Wayne Mitchem, NC State University.
 Budgetary and administrative services for the Consortium are housed at NC State University.
 The Steering Committee meets officially each year to plan SRSFC activities for the coming year.

-Membership in the Consortium is open to all Land Grant Institutions in the Southern Region of the U.S. The potential benefits of membership are outlined in the rationale and mission statements above, and realized benefits to present members appears in the activities section given in the link under membership dues.
+Membership in the Consortium is open to all Land Grant Institutions in the Southern Region of the U.S. The potential benefits of membership are outlined in the rationale and mission statements above, and realized benefits to present members appear in the 2012 presentation of the history and summary of SRSFC activities (pdf).

-Annual dues are $35,000 for each of the six present member institutions.
+Annual dues are $35,000 for each of the member institutions.

 NC State University

 Raleigh, NC 27695-7601